jcrugzz/madmimi/Readme.md

 # Mad Mimi

 A clean, modern interface for the [Mad Mimi](http://madmimi.com) API.
-At the moment, this library is little more than an abstracted HTTP Client (with convenience helpers, like one-time setup), but will hopefully become an increasingly powerful set of tools as time goes on.

 Under the hood, it uses [Bluebird](https://github.com/petkaantonov/bluebird) to provide a Promise-based API.
 Alternatively, you can also use callbacks (in the traditional Node style), if preferred.

+For detailed usage instructions, see the [Examples](https://github.com/nicholaswyoung/madmimi/tree/master/examples).

 ## Installation